Veterans

 George died in the Town of Middleton, Lake County on June 26, 1995 and was buried in the Golden Gate National Cemetery, Section K, Site 631

-Muwekma Service in the United States Armed Forces During the 1950s, Viet Nam War, Desert Storm, Iraq, and Currently Serving
+Part III: Muwekma Men and Women Service in the United States Armed Forces During the 1950s, Korea, Viet Nam, Desert Storm, Iraq, and who are Currently Serving

 During the 1950s, 1960s and 1970s Muwekma men served in Korea, Viet-Nam and elsewhere.